How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

-Although English is used as a national language in many countries, non-native English speakers account for the majority of the world's population, and there are many countries where English proficiency is not sufficiently high~\cite{SOUPS2021_Hasegawa,EFEPI}.
-Linguistic barriers become apparent when participants and researchers have different native languages.
-Especially in user studies that require real-time communication, it is more difficult for the researcher to correctly communicate the intention of the study to the participants and to understand the intention of their responses.
+Although English is used as a national language in many countries, non-native English speakers account for the majority of the world's population, and there are many countries where English proficiency is not sufficiently high~\cite{EFEPI}.
+Linguistic barriers resulting from the use of different languages in various countries significantly impact the localization of research within a single linguistic community (Section~\ref{section:results_author}).
+Linguistic barriers become apparent following two cases: when (1) participants and researchers and (2) documents and researchers have different native languages.
+For the first case of participants and researchers, especially in user studies that require immediate communication, the researchers have difficulty correctly communicating the intention of the study to the participants and to understanding the intended meanings of their responses.
 In fact, the results in Section~\ref{section:results_author} suggested that authors were more likely to conduct surveys than lab studies or interviews when they recruited participants from other countries.
-Dell et al. evaluated the difference in participant response bias due to demand characteristics between a local interviewer and a foreign researcher with a translator~\cite{10.1145/2207676.2208589}.
-Their result demonstrated that the bias towards the artifact of the foreign researcher was greater than that of the local interviewer.
-Welch and Piekkari mentioned that some researchers avoid involving interpreters of the interviewee's native language because they felt it creates ``distance'' and reduces rapport~\cite{welch2006crossing}.
-The interviews can offer a deeper insight into the research topic~\cite{jain2021survey}.
-Therefore, the difficulty in conducting interviews with non-Westerners can be a serious problem in human factor research including UPS.
-For non-English-speaking participants, a user study should be conducted by a researcher of the same native language as the participant to avoid this issue.
-When an English-speaking researcher conducts a user study in a non-English-speaking country, they should preferably work with a researcher who is a native speaker of the language of that country.
-User studies in non-English speaking countries, especially in the Global South, may require additional costs for researchers to translate the participants' responses into the publication language (i.e., English).
-To reduce this burden, the UPS research community should consider linguistic support including cost sharing.
+Dell et al. evaluated the difference in participants' response bias due to demand characteristics between a local interviewer and a foreign researcher with a translator~\cite{10.1145/2207676.2208589}.
+Their results demonstrated that the bias towards the artifact of the foreign researcher was greater than that of the local interviewer.
+Therefore, the difficulty in conducting interviews with people speaking other languages can be a serious problem in human factor research including UPS.
+For the second case of documents and researchers, although understanding online public advice, policies (e.g., privacy policies), and user posts on social media\footnote{The papers that analyzed only online public data without a user study were out of the scope of our literature review.} is important work in the UPS field, such documents written in foreign languages are difficult for researchers to correctly analyze.
+Redmiles et al. suggested the key challenge in prioritizing security and privacy advice through their large-scale analysis of the advice on the Web~\cite{SEC20_Redmiles}, while the obtained results were inherently constrained to English-language advice owing to the advice collected from MTurkers, mainly consisting of workers from English-speaking countries, including the U.S. In their analysis of online phishing advice, Althobaiti et al. explicitly stated the linguistic limitation; they restricted their investigation to webpages from limited countries to avoid heavy reliance on automated translation~\cite{EuroUSEC2019_Althobaiti}.
+When English-speaking researchers conducts a study in a non-English-speaking country, they should preferably work with a researcher who is a native speaker of the language of that country.
+From the viewpoint of studies in non-English speaking countries, especially in the Global South, researchers may incur additional costs to translate the participants' responses or documents into the publication language (i.e., English).
+To reduce these linguistic barriers, the UPS research community should facilitate cross-national authorship and consider linguistic support, including cost sharing.